superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/1_hands_on.md

 cdk deploy --profile PROFILE_NAME
 ```

 This command synthesizes the CloudFormation template from your CDK code and deploys the stack, creating the specified VPC, security groups, and EC2 instance with the IAM role for Systems Manager access.
+Remember to replace `PROFILE_NAME` with the name of your AWS profile, and to review and approve the IAM permissions for the stack.

 ## Best Practices and Security Considerations